Virtual Assistant

 Heat Pumps (SG-Ready)

-In general, it is possible to configure the HP to increase its heating setpoint or produce more hot water when this contact is closed.
+Generally, it is possible to configure the HP to increase its heating setpoint or produce more hot water when this contact is closed.

 Refer to the HP manufacturer.

-Connection of a Three-Phase Water Heater
+Connecting a Three-Phase Water Heater

-Many water heater resistances are connected in 3 wires without neutral.
+Many water heater resistances are connected in 3 wires without a neutral.
 Therefore, it is necessary to connect a neutral to control each phase individually.

-2. EV Charging Zone
+2. Charging Station Zone

 Operating Parameters

-In the portal, go to the Optimization tab > EV Zone
+In the portal, go to the Optimization > EV Zone tab

 - Number of Phases (single-phase / three-phase / automatic detection): Number of phases of the charging station connection or number of phases accepted by the vehicle.